 Be careful with taxis you take as well.
 Always try to catch them at the hotel or mall.
 Hope it helps you!

-www.accesototal29.blogspot.com for more videos. about 8 years ago
+www.accesototal29.blogspot.com for more videos. over 8 years ago

 You're really going to need your wits about you to stay safe in Venezuela, unfortunately it's a very dangerous place (for locals as well as visitors).